Characterization of symmetries of contact Hamiltonian systems: Contact Geometry

 \begin{remark} Equation~\eqref{eqn:Hamvec} and Cartan's magic formula, imply that

-This is a very convenient identity when working with contact Hamiltonian vector fields, and is sometimes used as an alternative definition, in place of the right hand side of~\eqref{eqn:Hamvec}. \end{remark}

-The two propositions that follow are important tools for studying infinitesimal symmetries of contact Hamiltonian systems.
-As pointed out already in Proposition~\ref{prop:contactomorphism}, the action of an infinitesimal contactormorphism leaves the distribution invariant, and contact Hamiltonian vector fields are infinitesimal contactomorphisms.
+This is a very convenient identity when working with contact Hamiltonian vector fields, and is sometimes used as an alternative definition (together with $\eta(X_\cH)=-\cH$), in place of the right hand side of~\eqref{eqn:Hamvec}. \end{remark} The two propositions that follow are important tools for studying infinitesimal symmetries of contact Hamiltonian systems.
+As pointed out already in Proposition~\ref{prop:contactomorphism}, the action of an infinitesimal contactomorphism leaves the distribution invariant, and contact Hamiltonian vector fields are infinitesimal contactomorphisms.
 In fact, the converse is also true~\cite{geiges,Leon2019}: any infinitesimal contactomorphism is a contact Hamiltonian vector field in the sense of~\eqref{eqn:Hamvec}.

 \begin{prop} Contact Hamiltonian vector fields preserve the contact distribution, i.e. if $X_f$ is one such vector field, $[X_f, \Delta] \subseteq \Delta$. \end{prop}

 \begin{proof} Consider a contact Hamiltonian vector field $X_g$ and let $Y \in \Delta$ be an arbitrary vector field tangent to the contact distribution.
 Computing the Lie bracket, and observing that $\eta(Y)=0$, we get